 Think about an academic subject that inspires you.
 Describe how you have furthered this interest inside and/or outside of the classroom.
 (350 words)

 Ray Dalio’s “Economic Machine” video sparked my passion for economics.
-I was fascinated by how everything links together; the “cogs and gears” behind the economy such as how the low-interest rate and trade balance surplus affect the strength of Japan's currency.
-Thus prompted me to learn about how governments decide which policies to implement and which objectives to prioritize when making decisions.
-Ray Dalio’s video had me imagining the power and pressure policymakers have.
-Whether it is for better or worse, their single decisions result in a ripple effect on a country’s economy
+I was fascinated by the interlinkages within the domain: the “cogs and gears” behind an economy.
+This, I learned in class.
+What I did not, unfortunately, was the behind-the-scenes: how a government decides which policies to implement and objectives to prioritize when arriving at decisions.
+Dalio’s video had me imagining the both the power and pressure policymakers deal with.
+Whether for the better or worse, it really is mind boggling how a single, decisive knock could result in a ripple effect on a country’s economy and linger for years or even decades.

-I wanted to answer the plethora of questions constantly running through my mind.
-Hence, when studying the economy of Castro’s Cuba, I saw how the economic and political decisions made by a leader are highly interdependent.
-I observed Castro’s economic decisions.
-Understating why he altered them to complement his political views: establishing social equality within a country inspired me.
-My whole life, shanty towns would backdrop my house and school gates –; raised to think that this massive disparity was a norm.
-I now understand the value of economics in bettering society in history, something I hope to do in the future.

-As I realized the size of impact I can contribute as a policymaker, I decided to intern at a microfinance firm “Amartha”.
-Whilst making social impact reports, I saw their success in increasing the income of small female-owned businesses.
-With the data I had, I recommended a scheme to the management to increase transparency between lender and borrower where the lenders can choose where their investment goes.
-As well as allowing partnerships between different borrowers to grow their business more effectively.
-Thus serving economic benefits for Amartha but also creating socioeconomic impact to these women.
-I admired their attempt to balance profit-making with their values to empower female entrepreneurs in the informal sector.

-From here, I knew I wanted to better society through economics.
-During my experience at the UCs I hope to be able to study all aspects of economics to create a bigger impact on the welfare of society.
+My whole life, shanty towns would backdrop against my house and school gates – the massive disparity a normal sight.
+Yet it was videos like that of Dalio’s that made me think out of the box and question that normalcy, leading me to dissecting Castro’s movement lead for Cuba as I was intrigued by the fluidity between the economic and political cards in play.

+As I am keen on developing the finesse with which a celebrated policymaker masterfully deploys into the battlefield, I took my chance as an intern in a microfinance firm called Amartha, a socially-driven, technological bridge between micropreneurs and lenders.
+Challenged to curate new schemes to leverage on the company’s current operations, I pitched to increase transparency between lenders and borrowers by allowing lenders to choose where their investment goes.

+Indeed, it is not an overnight process to narrow the investment literacy gap among these micropreneurs, let alone the social pyramid base.
+Yet with a recorded average of 59.5% increase in Amartha’s borrowers’ revenues ever since the start of a partnership, I am proud to have played the smallest of a part in the grand scheme of microcommunity leadership through women empowerment.
+I truly respect and admire their attempt at balancing profit-making with their social footprint.

+Warped back into my classroom chair after a dip into the real world, I feel a mixture of jitters yet fiery excitement as I look forward to pursuing this interconnected passion of mine under a university setting.

 Overall comment: